RobVerduijn/ipa_ad_setup_instructions/README-windows_setup.md

 These are easely found in the Autounattended.xml, feel free to adjust them.

-The unattended isntall will configure winrm so the system can be managed by ansible.\
+The unattended install will configure winrm so the system can be managed by ansible.\
 See details here [Ansible Docs](https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html#winrm-setup)\
 The unattended install uses the following 2 commands:\
 **Do not issue these commands**, the unattended install will do it for you